 Each year, we take a fresh look at how to reach Ventura County residents - and in particular, youth.
-Adding a strong element of grassroots outreach, Boys & Girls Clubs throughout the County were contacted for Clean Watershed presentations.
+Building on our strong grassroots outreach from last program year, Boys & Girls Clubs throughout the County were contacted for Clean Watershed presentations for a second year in a row.
 The grassroots efforts complemented media plans that were negotiated with the goal to maximize target reach and frequency on a limited budget.
 To amplify total market penetration, the adult and youth campaigns were scheduled either concurrently to take advantage of any overlap in the audiences.
-In addition, attention was paid to geographical distribution throughout Ventura County as well as adequate coverage in the Latino market. theAgency was able to consistently obtain low rates and significant bonus elements, including bonus radio commercials, and transit shelters - but most notably, bonus :30 television spots on cable throughout the County.
+In addition, attention was paid to geographical distribution throughout Ventura County as well as adequate coverage in the Latino market. the Agency was able to consistently obtain low rates and significant bonus elements, including bonus cable and radio commercials, and transit shelters.
+Online media campaign platforms include Facebook and Twitter with active posts year round.

-For the three campaigns in the 2014 - 2015 year, the Community for a Clean Watershed media plan achieved an unprecedented 11,613,977 gross impressions broken out as follows:
+For the three campaigns in the 2015 - 2016 year, the Community for a Clean Watershed media plan achieved 9,660,217 gross impressions broken out as follows: